Sponsored Links

-The capacity of a low pressure natural gas (less than 1 psi) pipe line can be calculated with the Spitzglass formula like
+The capacity of a low pressure natural gas (less than 1 psi, 6.9 kPa) pipe line with a small pressure loss can be calculated with the Spitzglass formula

 where